LearnOnDemandSystems/20532CIDL-EXP-M7/content.md

 ```

-### reate a new instance of the DownloadPayload class:
+### Create a new instance of the DownloadPayload class:
 At the end of the GetStream method and before the closing brace, create a new instance of the DownloadPayload class:
 DownloadPayload payload = new DownloadPayload\));